jake-87/blog/content/blog/Dependent-series-part-0.md

 (As it should!
 These two representations represent the same term.)

+As you might expect, de Bruijn indexes and levels are each beneficial in their own situations.

+Generally, De Bruijn indexes are "more useful" than De Bruijn levels, as they're "more local".
+In order to work with levels, you need to know "how deep" you are in a term at all times.

-De Bruijn indexes gave us the advantage that bound variables in a substituted term need not be interfered with — we simply had to increment free variables.
+De Bruijn indexes give us the advantage that we can freely create new binders without the need for any information about where in a term we are, whereas de Bruijn levels give us the advantage when moving a term under a binder, free variables do not need to be modified.

-De Bruijn levels have a near-dual advantage.
-When placing a term using levels under a binder, no shifting needs to take place in said term.

 ```
  λ (λ λ (2 1)) 0
+               ^ this zero...
  ->
  λ (λ (1 0))
-       ^ ^ this is still zero!
+       ^ ^ is still zero!
        |
        \ we had to modify this one though
 ```
-### Wrapup
+### De Bruijn Wrapup

 De Bruijn indexes and levels can also be summed up via the following: